Download Governance Committee Charter (PDF-31k)

 7) Recommend to the Board removal of a Director, where appropriate.

-8) Monitor non-Board services provided by Directors to the Company and its subsidiaries for the purpose of preserving compliance with independence standard.
+8) Monitor non-Board services provided by Directors to the Company and its subsidiaries for the purpose of preserving compliance with independence standards.

-9) Evaluate and recommend compensation or revisions to compensation for the members of the Board.
+9) Evaluate and recommend to the Board compensation or revisions to compensation for the members of the Board.